patrick-crawford/WEB422-Backup/notes/angular-routing-example.md

 ```

 Notice the new `<router-outlet>` custom element.
 As you have learned, the HTML markup from the routed component will be added to the document object model (DOM) *just below* the `<router-outlet>` element.

+Also notice that we're doing something different here, when compared to a "new" project, which locates the `<router-outlet>` element in the *app component*.
+Here, we are locating it in the *content component*.

 <br>